Doorman (character)

-Doorman (DeMarr Davis) is a fictional mutant superhero appearing in American comic books published by Marvel Comics.
+DeMarr Davis is a superhero appearing in American comic books published by Marvel Comics.
+Created by writer and artist John Byrne, the character first appeared in West Coast Avengers #46 (July 1989).
+Davis belongs to the subspecies of humans called mutants, who are born with superhuman abilities.
+He is known under the codename Doorman.
+Following his death, he was resurrected by Oblivion to serve as an Angel of Death, granting him new abilities.
+In addition to his portal-based powers, he gained flight, teleportation, and the ability to create objects using Darkforce energy.
+The character has also been a member of the Great Lakes Avengers at various points in his history.

 Publication history

-Created by John Byrne, Doorman first appeared in West Coast Avengers #46 in 1989.
+DeMarr Davis debuted in West Coast Avengers #46 (July 1989), created by John Byrne.
+He appeared in the 2005 G.L.A. series, and the 2016 Great Lakes Avengers series.

 Fictional character biography

 Little is known of Doorman's life before he responded to Mr. Immortal's advertisement for the hero team that would eventually become the Great Lakes Avengers.
 It has been revealed, however, that he is a mutant and is African-American.

 Before joining the Great Lakes Avengers, DeMarr Davis was an average American.
 Sometime during his years in college, DeMarr's mother died.
 After completing four years of college and three years of graduate school, DeMarr decided to answer Mr. Immortal's newspaper ad asking "costumed adventurers" to work together and form a team.
 DeMarr, being a mutant with a unique teleporting ability, is able to allow his teammates entrance into almost any structure.
 He was a founding member of the Great Lakes Avengers.

 He was first seen in public with the team by Hawkeye and Mockingbird, who later agreed to become their mentors.
 With the team, he helped Hawkeye and the West Coast Avengers against "That Which Endures".
 They also assisted Mockingbird in a holding action against Terminus.
 After aiding the Thunderbolts against the villain Graviton, the team clashed with the mercenary Deadpool.

-Doorman is, however, the most cynical of the Great Lakes Avengers, constantly comparing the team to the real Avengers, usually at inappropriate times, and sometimes feeling embarrassed by his friends.
+Doorman is the most cynical of the Great Lakes Avengers, constantly comparing the team to the real Avengers, usually at inappropriate times, and sometimes feeling embarrassed by his friends.
 Nonetheless, DeMarr cares for them deeply, and values each and every member of the team.